-The best plant sources of B3 include nutritional yeast, peanuts, fortified vegan breakfast cereals, quinoa, muesli, yeast extract such as Marmite or Vegemite, wild rice, wholemeal spaghetti, sweetcorn, brown rice and acorn squash.
+The best plant sources of B3 include nutritional yeast, peanuts, fortified vegan breakfast cereals, quinoa, muesli, yeast extracts such as Marmite or Vegemite, wild rice, wholemeal spaghetti, sweetcorn, brown rice and acorn squash.

 Nutritional yeast is a food additive that can be used as a condiment or ingredient and is made from yeast grown on molasses and then harvested, washed and heated to kill or ‘deactivate’ it.
 It doesn’t froth or grow like baking yeast as it is inactive.
 It is sold in tubs of flakes that can be sprinkled on dishes or added to sauces.

 Very popular with vegans, it has a slightly cheesy, nutty flavour and it even has its own nickname – nooch!
 A five gram teaspoon of nutritional yeast provides 100-130 per cent of your daily requirement of niacin.
 It’s best to buy one that’s fortified with vitamin B12 to cover all bases!